magic-sph/magic/doc/sphinx/outputFiles/outRadialFiles.rst

 .. note:: This file is **only** written when :ref:`l_perpPar=.true. <varl_perpPar>`

 This file contains several time and horizontally averaged profiles that decompose the kinetic energy into components parallel and perpendicular to the rotation axis.
-This file is calculated by the subroutine ``outPerpPar`` in ``outPar.f90``.
+This file is calculated by the subroutine :f:subr:`outPerpPar <outpar_mod/outperppar()>`.

    +---------------+-----------------------------------------------------------------+
    | No. of column | Contents                                                        |